alsmola/graphgrc/docs/custom/peo-01.md

 <!-- This section is used to generate backlinks from framework controls to this custom control.
 Do not remove. -->

 ### SOC 2
-- [CC1.4](../frameworks/soc2/cc14.md) - Pre-employment screening demonstrates commitment to hiring personnel with appropriate competence and integrity
+- [CC1.4](../frameworks/soc2/cc14.md) ^[Pre-employment screening demonstrates commitment to hiring personnel with appropriate competence and integrity]

 ### GDPR
-- [Article 32](../frameworks/gdpr/art32.md) - Background checks are organizational measures ensuring trustworthy personnel handle personal data
+- [Article 32](../frameworks/gdpr/art32.md) ^[Background checks are organizational measures ensuring trustworthy personnel handle personal data]

 ---